Samsung Galaxy Z Fold 3 Rumor Roundup: Here’s everything we know about the next foldable flagship phone series

 A Flatter Fold & Less Heft

-The point of a foldable is that it offers the user a larger screen experience in a pocketable package.
+The point of a foldable is it offers the user a larger screen experience in a pocketable package.
 The Galaxy Z Fold 2 mostly delivers, but it’s still slightly thick and heavy at 16.8mm and 282g.
-This extra thickness and heft isn’t a big deal when I’m going about normal daily activities wearing, um, proper pants, with a button and/or belt.
-But when I’m at the gym or hooping wearing basketball shorts, which are thinner, looser fitting, with only an elastic waistband, the weight of the Galaxy Z Fold 2 can begin sagging the shorts down on one side.
 The phone’s heft also tires the wrist after extended one-hand usage.

 True Flagship Camera System on the Galaxy Z Fold 3

-All of Samsung’s foldable phones up to this point did not use Samsung’s best possible camera systems at the time of release.
+All of Samsung’s foldable phones up to this point didn’t use Samsung’s best possible camera systems at the time of release.
 The Galaxy Z Fold 2, for example, lacks the 108MP sensor and Periscope zoom lens that’s been a headline feature of the past three Galaxy slab flagships.

-At the time I reviewed the Galaxy Z Fold 2, I forgave the device for using a “lesser” camera system because I figured it was physically impossible to fit a Periscope lens (which is thicker and takes up more space than traditional camera sensors) into a foldable device.
+When Ben reviewed the Galaxy Z Fold 2, he forgave the device for using a “lesser” camera system because he figured it was physically impossible to fit a Periscope lens (which is thicker and takes up more space than traditional camera sensors) into a foldable device.
 But then Huawei threw that assumption out the window by doing just that with the Mate X2.

 Now there are no excuses for Samsung — please put a Periscope zoom lens into the Galaxy Z Fold 3.